LiyrAstroph/PyCALI/docs/getting_started.rst

 The final intercalibrated light curves are output to files with a name by adding a postfix "_cali" to the input file name.
 For example, if your intput file name is "exmaple.txt", the output file name is "example.txt_cali".

+Please also refer to :ref:`faq` for more details not covered here.